jdb/jdb.github.com/imap_idle/prototype.rst

 There are two problems with the previous code:

 #. using this seemingly blocking code, it is difficult to model a
-   request which results in multiple different events:
+   command which results in multiple different events:

    - the **notify** method results in an ``OK`` response and in notifications.
 For each notification, the *waitNotif* method must